OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### I heard that developers can receive an Office 365 developer subscription if they join the program.
 How does that work?

 Yes.
 The Office 365 developer subscription is designed to be used for application development and testing purposes only, and comes with 25 user licenses.
-After developers join the Office 365 Developer Program, they are provided with the option to receive and configure an Office 365 developer subscription.
+After joining the Office 365 Developer Program, you will be provided with the option to receive and configure an Office 365 developer subscription.
 For more information, see [Set up an Office 365 developer subscription](office-365-developer-program-get-started.md).

 ### How many licenses can I add with my nine-month subscription?